DISCOVERY’S MODERN SLAVERY STATEMENT

 Supply Chain and Corporate Operations

 As a global media company, Discovery’s core business is in the production and distribution of media content.
-Discovery employs people both directly and through business partners.
 Our content supply chains are diverse and include commissioned content created by production companies and finished content licensed from distribution and production companies.
+For that reason, our business and that of most of our suppliers operate in areas where the roles being performed are largely technical and/or professional, and the risk of modern slavery and human trafficking is low.
 Additionally, we have a smaller supply chain that supports our licensing business and creates consumer branded products.

-Discovery is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to try to ensure that modern slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to acting ethically and with transparency in all our business relationships and to implementing and enforcing effective systems and controls to try to ensure that modern slavery and human trafficking is not taking place anywhere in our supply chains.
+We take a zero-tolerance approach to slavery and human trafficking.
 We are not aware of, nor do we have any information to suggest that any inappropriate labour conditions are present in our supply chains.
-We apply strict and consistent standards when dealing with suppliers around the world.
+We apply stringent and consistent standards when dealing with suppliers around the world.

 We will continue to strengthen our risk mitigation processes set out above and address any findings.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Discovery group’s slavery and human trafficking statement for the financial year ending 31 December 2021.
 The Discovery group entities covered by this statement are: Discovery Communications Europe Limited; Discovery Corporate Services Limited; and Dplay Entertainment Limited.